 New Mexico is a state located in the Southwestern United States, and is home to over two million residents.
 This makes the state the 36th largest by population in the U.S. This makes finding New Mexico auto transport somewhat easier…but only somewhat.
 Auto transport companies like to run routes to and from major cities regardless of the state.
 And New Mexico is home to several major cities, including Albuquerque and Las Cruces, which are probably the two most popular shipping locations in the state.
 But the rest of the state is decidedly deserted, on account of the fact that it’s mostly desert.
 Keep reading to learn what to expect when shipping to or from New Mexico.

-A bit about New Mexico auto transport services
+A bit about New Mexico auto shipping services

 As mentioned above, the most popular New Mexico auto transport location is easily Albuquerque.
 As the state’s largest city – home to over 559,000 residents – it’s not all that surprising.
 It also helps that Albuquerque is easily accessible via both I-25 and I-40.
 Those interstates are especially important if you’re looking for auto shipping through New Mexico.
 It’s because they’re crucial routes through the region.
 I-25 connects to some major cities, though, notably Las Cruces, Albuquerque and Denver.
 I-40 also connects to several major cities including Oklahoma City, Little Rock, Memphis, and Nashville.